Mary Stott

 Mary Stott (born Charlotte Mary Waddington) (18 July 1907 – 16 September 2002) was a British feminist and journalist.
 She was editor of The Guardian newspaper's women's page between 1957 and 1972.

-Charlotte Mary Waddington was born in Leicester, the only daughter and third child of Robert Guy Waddington and his wife, born Amalie Bates.
+Charlotte Mary Waddington was born in Leicester, England, the only daughter and third child of Robert Guy Waddington and his wife, born Amalie Bates.
 Robert and Amalie Waddington were both journalists.
 In 1937, she married Ken Stott, who was a journalist for the News Chronicle.

-In November 2005 she was posthumously included (one of just five women) in the Press Gazettes 40-strong 'gallery' of most influential British journalists.
+In November 2005, she was posthumously included (one of just five women) in the Press Gazettes 40-strong "gallery" of most influential British journalists.